13 AdTech Recruiters With Deep Industry Expertise

 Nationality: American

-Tony runs the Sarasota, FL franchise of Global Recruiters Network, where he specializes in advertising and marketing placements.
+Tony runs the Sarasota franchise of Global Recruiters Network, specializing in advertising and marketing placements, with decades of cycles behind him.

-Business Insider recognized him as a go-to recruiter during the post-pandemic talent reshuffle, and he’s known for his humorous yet insightful approach (he moonlights in improv comedy).
+Business Insider tapped him as a recruiter to watch during the post-pandemic reshuffle, and he moonlights in improv comedy, which shows in his style.

 - X (Twitter): @tstanol